-The Council carries out a rolling programme that ensures that all Investment Property required to be measured at fair value is revalued at least every five years.
+The Council values all investment properties with a rolling programme that ensures that all Investment Property required to be measured at fair value is inspected at least every five years.
 Valuations of Investment Property are carried out externally by Wilks Head Eve Chartered Surveyors, in accordance with the methodologies and bases for estimation set out in the professional standards of the Royal Institution of Chartered Surveyors.